bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 Does that mean you can add plugins via other plugins?
 Yes, yes it does.

+For game code, this can be really convenient, allowing you to readily group functionality into a nice hierarchy.

+If you're writing a library though, you probably shouldn't do nest plugins like this.
-You probably shouldn't do this though: it can make it harder to follow what's going on, and it becomes challenging to selectively disable plugins for testing or things like "making a server build".
+It can make it harder to follow what's going on, and it becomes challenging to selectively disable plugins for testing or things like "making a server build".

-Instead, you probably want to use a [`PluginGroup`].
+Instead, you should use a [`PluginGroup`].
 You've likely already encountered these: [`DefaultPlugins`] is a [`PluginGroup`]!

 [`PluginGroup`] comes with a few extra niceties over simply recursively adding plugins: